Dreaming of a million-dollar smile? Thinking about pursuing one? Odds are, you’ve heard of Invisalign.

 ClearCorrect got its start in 2006 when Dr. William Pumphrey had over 400 patients who needed clear aligners but he didn’t have a good aligner manufacturer.

 Instead of letting that awkward situation stall his treatment pipeline, Dr. Pumphrey decided to start his own aligner company.
 And so ClearCorrect was born.
 They quickly became a more affordable alternative to Invisalign, with hundreds of providers across the country.

 One of the biggest advantages of in-office treatments like ClearCorrect is their versatility.
 Long story short, ClearCorrect can handle tough and mild cases alike thanks to direct dentist oversight and tooth-colored attachments called “engagers.”
 This means that the majority of people are good candidates for treatment with ClearCorrect.

 That said, you’ll need to have a consultation with your local provider to know for sure.
 These consultations are usually pretty affordable with no strings attached, so it’s worth considering.

 Since a dentist or orthodontist oversees your ClearCorrect treatment, the entire process is relatively simple.
 To get the ball rolling, you’ll need to schedule a consultation with your dentist or orthodontist of choice.
 After you kick off your treatment, here’s a fly-by of what you can expect with ClearCorrect:

 Step 1: You schedule and attend a consultation with your local ClearCorrect provider.
-The dentist will take a 3D scan of your teeth; if it looks like you’ll be a good candidate for treatment, he or she will take impressions, too.
+The dentist will take a 3D scan of your teeth; if it looks like you’ll be a good candidate for treatment, they will take impressions, too.